 MARCO continues to improve its fishing maps to meet the needs of all Portal users.
 Each year, an Ocean Mapping and Data Team (OMDT) made up of consultants and state, federal, and tribal entities drafts a work plan that guides the map data and tool enhancement priorities for the coming year and beyond.

-Many of the data additions and updates called for in the latest work plan arose from discussions with RODA and fishing industry members through the previously discussed NOAA-supported project.
+Many of the data additions and updates called for in the latest work plan arose from discussions in collaboration with MARCO, NROC, fishery managers, RODA and other fishing industry members through the previously discussed NOAA-supported project (click here to view the final report).
 The recommendations include:

 ● The addition of more current VMS maps.